 Pursuing a Personal Injury Claim in Alabama

 Bringing forth a personal injury claim in Alabama is no easy feat; indeed, you will need to prove four distinct elements in order to recover compensation for your injuries.
-Our attorneys will guide you through each of these elements, and gather necessary evidence to establish each.
+Our Mobile, Alabama Personal Injury Attorneys will guide you through each of these elements, and gather necessary evidence to establish each.

 Existence of duty of care – You must prove that the person against whom you are filing an action owed you a duty of care;

 Breach of duty of care – A breach of duty of care means that the duty of care owed to you was violated;

 Causation – You must prove that the breach of duty of care was the direct cause of your accident; and